-You can buy them, or in some cases, make them yourself.
-For a home-made recipe, click this totally amazing step by step.
+- You can buy all sorts of tack cleaning products, or in some cases, make them yourself.

 - Creams are really more like a goop, the lederbalsam is a good example of this.
 Usually made of a beeswax base, lederbalsams are deep conditioning, creating shine and a tiny amount of stick so your pants have some extra grip.
 Some creams are in squeezable containers, which can certainly help keep things tidy at the barn.